 The Long Now Foundation (who I’ve got to know and enjoy working with over the past five years) have a new Membership Program.
 Becoming a Long Now member helps to fund their various projects (like the Clock) and provides access to high quality online video of their San Francisco Seminars.
-They also send you a […]

 I realised recently that political theatre has changed quite substantially in the last decade in the UK.
 When I think back to 1997, the background to the Blair campaign was all about big crowds waving flags and placards and cheering and clapping.
 I think it was borrowed from the US with those huge party conventions with booming “The Next President of the United States” introductions and balloons falling from the ceiling.